Nurse

 - Medication Permission Form

-- If your student needs to take medication during the school day, please complete, sign, and bring the signed form and medication to be administered to the Nurse's Office.
+- If your student needs to take medication during the school day, please complete, sign, and bring the signed "medication permission form" along with the medication to be administered to the Nurse's Office.
+The school cannot administer any medication without a consent form by parent/guardian.

 Illness Policy